OpenBionics/Anthropomorphic-Robot-Hands/Software/README.md

    1    2 .... .... .... .... .... .... ....
 .... .... .... .... .... .... .... .... ....
 ```
 Exit the arbotix_terminal application (Ctrl-C) and the roscore.
-We are ready to start the controller manager.
+Start the controller manager.
 ```
 $ roslaunch hand_controller controller_hand_manager.launch
 ```